-Firearms are a particularly lethal means of attempting suicide, with, compared to .
-Thus, a persuasive argument can be made that because individuals who attempt suicide with a gun rarely get a chance to reconsider their decisions, when guns are less available, fewer suicide attempts will result in fatality, more people will have the chance to reconsider their decisions, and
+Firearms are a particularly lethal means of attempting suicide, with 85 to 90 percent of firearm suicide attempts ending in death, compared to less than 10 percent across all attempts not involving a firearm.
+Thus, a persuasive argument can be made that because individuals who attempt suicide with a gun rarely get a chance to reconsider their decisions, when guns are less available, fewer suicide attempts will result in fatality, more people will have the chance to reconsider their decisions, and suicide rates will decline.

 II.
 Need for Resolution

-Giving individuals who believe they might be at risk for firearm suicide—whether they are struggling with life events, have a mental illness, or experience suicidal ideation—.
+Giving individuals who believe they might be at risk for firearm suicide—whether they are struggling with life events, have a mental illness, or experience suicidal ideation—the opportunity to voluntarily put themselves on a no-gun registry may save lives.
 This conclusion is based on three well-established clinical and epidemiologic observations.
 First, many suicides are impulsive.
-Seventy percent of people who made near-lethal suicide .
-Second, suicidal crises are often precipitated by an immediate stressor (e.g., breakup of a romantic relationship, loss or job), so that .
-Third, the great majority of individuals who survive a suicide attempt
+Seventy percent of people who made near-lethal suicide attempts took less than one hour between the decision to kill themselves and the actual attempt.
+Second, suicidal crises are often precipitated by an immediate stressor (e.g., breakup of a romantic relationship, loss or job), so that as the acute phase of the crisis passes often so does the urge to attempt suicide.
+Third, the great majority of individuals who survive a suicide attempt do not go on to later die by suicide.

-Similarly, giving individuals who believe they might be at risk for harming others the opportunity to voluntarily put themselves on a no-gun registry—may save lives as well..
+Similarly, giving individuals who believe they might be at risk for harming others the opportunity to voluntarily put themselves on a no-gun registry—may save lives as well.
+One recent study found that firearm waiting periods reduce homicide as well as suicide.

 This resolution urges “federal, state, local, territorial, and tribal governments to reduce potential harm that individuals may inflict on themselves or others by enacting statutes, rules, or regulations allowing individuals to temporarily prevent themselves from purchasing firearms.”
 Any person would be able to voluntarily and confidentially request that their own name be added to the Index of the National Instant Criminal Background Check System (NICS), an equivalent state background system, or to both, to prevent future firearms purchases.
 The idea behind the no-gun registry is to allow these individuals to prepare for potential crises before they occur.